In addition to our headquarters in Zurich, Flughafen Zürich AG is currently present in nine airports and five countries.

-In March 2017 Flughafen Zürich AG was awarded the concession to operate and expand Hercílio Luz International Airport (IATA: FLN) in the city of Florianópolis in southern Brazil.
-Following the signing of the concession agreement, which is expected mid 2017, Flughafen Zürich AG will own 100% of the airport and operate it under a concession until 2047.
+In March 2017, Flughafen Zürich AG was awarded the concession to expand and operate Hercílio Luz International Airport (FLN) in Florianópolis in southern Brazil.
+It was the first international airport project to be wholly owned by Flughafen Zürich AG.
+The concession is valid until 2047.

 In March 2019, the Brazilian portfolio was expanded with the concession to operate the two airports Vitória (VIX) and Macaé (MAE).
 This concession is also 100% owned by Flughafen Zürich AG.